Kryst90/LogSmith/README.md

-# LogSmith
+# Flashing Records to CSV

-A Python script that copies machine log files from a specified source location to a destination folder, then parses the logs and generates a structured CSV file with extracted data.
+A simple Python script that processes machine flashing records stored as PDF file names, extracts structured data from the filenames, and generates a CSV report.

 ## How It Works
 This script: